 Social Media Response Time Benchmarks for 2026

 How fast should your agency respond to client DMs and comments?
-We compiled response time data across platforms and industries to give you actual numbers to measure against — not vague advice like 'respond quickly.'
-These benchmarks reflect what audiences expect and what top-performing agencies deliver.
+We compiled social media response time benchmarks across platforms and industries, combining our own platform data with platform-documented thresholds, to give you typical ranges to measure against, not vague advice like 'respond quickly.'
+These benchmarks reflect what audiences typically expect and what top-performing agencies deliver.

 Social Media Response Time Benchmarks by Platform